 A previous report from Adventist Health Study-2 (AHS-2) examined caucasian Seventh-day Adventists living in the USA, comparing the intakes of many different foods and hip fracture risk after 5 years of follow-up (Lousuebsakul-Matthews, 2013).
-The study found that eating meat alternatives once a day or more (compared to less than once per week) was associated with a 66% reduced risk of hip fracture in the vegetarians (.34, .12-.95).
-Even more strongly, eating legumes once a day or more (compared to less than once per week) was associated with a 55% reduced risk in vegetarians (.45, .22-.94).
+The study found that eating meat alternatives once a day or more (compared to less than once per week) was associated with a 66% reduced risk of hip fracture in the vegetarians (0.34, 0.12-0.95).
+Eating legumes once per day or more (compared to less than once per week) was associated with a 55% reduced risk in vegetarians (0.45, 0.22-0.94).

 Buddhist Nuns (Vietnam, 2011)

 Food questionnaires indicated that the vegans were only eating an average of 1,093 calories, 36 g of protein, and 360 mg of calcium per day.
-The estimated energy requirement for women their age and size is about 1,600 calories indicating possible underestimation of the questionnaire results.
-The non-vegan nuns had intakes of 1,429 calories, 62 g of protein, and 590 mg of calcium per day which seems more likely.
+The estimated energy requirement for women their age and size is about 1,600 calories indicating possible underestimation.
+The non-vegan nuns had intakes of 1,429 calories, 62 g of protein, and 590 mg of calcium per day which seems more plausible.

 In summary, compared to non-vegetarian Buddhist nuns, vegan nuns had a similar rate of vertebral fractures, but it appears that the rates for both groups were high.

 Calcium Absorption from Plant Foods

 As a calcium dose increases, the percentage absorbed decreases.
-Beyond the size of the dose, the oxalate level in a plant food is the main determinant of how much calcium can be absorbed.
+Beyond the size of the dose of calcium, the oxalate level in plant foods is the main determinant of how much calcium can be absorbed.

 See Calcium and Oxalate Content of Foods for how much calcium is absorbed from various plant foods, along with references and details for this summary of calcium in plant foods: